 Importantly, the SAE notes that a level one vehicle may have lane-centering or adaptive cruise control, but not offer both at the same time.

 Level Two: Partial automation

-These systems work by combining radar cruise control with a lane-keeping assistant to keep your car in its lane and at the correct speed while on the highway.
-The systems will also take control in stop-start highway traffic, following the vehicle in front, stopping and starting when required.
-Some Level Two systems like Tesla Autopilot have additional tricks, like the ability to switch lanes when you use the indicator.
+These level two systems work by combining radar cruise control with a lane-keeping assistant to keep your car in its lane and at the correct speed while on the highway.

 Level Three: Conditional automation

 This is the most confusing part of vehicle autonomy, because it covers the gray area of computers handing back control to the driver at a moment's notice.
-Audi is the first manufacturer to offer Level Three autonomy with the Audi AI Traffic Jam Pilot system on its A8 luxury sedan.
+Audi was among the first to offer Level Three autonomy with the Audi AI Traffic Jam Pilot system on its A8 luxury sedan.
 However, the feature (which was due to arrive via a software update) never materialized, and removing your attention from the road while using any form of driver assistance system still isn't legal.

 Level three is a gray area as the driver is expected to take back control when requestediStock

 Because it is such a gray area, auto makers are keen to skip Level Three and jump straight from Level Two to Level Four, but this technological leap is yet to happen.

 Level Four: High automation

 This is what automakers are currently working towards and describes a system where the car is capable of driving itself almost all of the time.
 This includes highway driving (at any legal speed), as well as town and city driving where the road layouts are far more complex.